ManuelLerchner/tile-planner/README.md

 # Tile Planner

-A Project built for my Dad to help him figure out how to optimally place tiles for his customers.
+A project built for my Dad to help him plan his next tile project.
+It is a simple web app that allows him to draw a floor plan and place tiles into it.

 Hosted at: [https://tile-planner.manuellerchner.de/](https://tile-planner.manuellerchner.de/)